late April to early May

-The Pasque flower, along with the motto “I lead,” was approved as the official floral emblem of South Dakota in 1903.
-The first flower to show its blossoms to settling Europeans in spring, it became the subject of Indian songs and legends.
-The Pasque lent itself to many legends and held an endearing place in the hearts of early settlers.
-A member of the buttercup family, the tundra-loving Pulsatilla Pasque is a small solitary bell-shaped flower with gorgeous blue to reddish purple colors, bearing plumed seed heads and golden stamens.
-It has handsome seed clusters like feathery, smoky gray pompoms.
-The blooming period of Pasque is April and May and lasts for two weeks; its blooming is one of the first signs of spring to South Dakotans and lights up the landscape from Mount Vernon to Sioux City.
-It may re-bloom in late winter/early spring, mid spring, late spring/early summer, mid-summer, depending on care.
+A member of the Buttercup family, the tundra-loving Pasque is a small solitary bell-shaped flower with gorgeous blue to reddish purple colors, bearing plumed seed heads and golden stamens.
+It has handsome seed clusters that look like feathery, smoky gray pompoms.
+The blooming period of Pasque is from April to May, lasting for two weeks.
+As soon as it blooms, it signals the start of spring to South Dakotans and lights up the landscape from Mount Vernon to Sioux City.

 Pasque is a low perennial, rarely exceeding 6 inches in height, and its furry leaf clusters appear rapidly after winter snow disappears.
-Large, flashy lavender flowers open soon thereafter consisting of 5-8 petal-like sepals*, elongated clusters of white to purple styles, and a ring of numerous yellow stamens.
-The petal color ranges: deep violet, reddish purple, bluish purple, lavender & white.
+Large, flashy lavender flowers open soon thereafter consisting of 5-8 petal-like sepals, elongated clusters of white to purple, and a ring of numerous yellow stamens.
+The petal color ranges from deep violet to white.
 The long silky hairs that cover the finely divided, lobed leaves give the plant a sparkly silver sheen.
 These leaves continuously expand after the flowers open.
 The flowering stalk or stem is densely covered with silky hairs, helping to insulate it.
-At the base of each mature style, there is a flattened “achene,” a dry long plume that drops single-seeded fruit.